Ben and I have been friends for over 12 years now, but I’ve been his fan longer than that.

 If you don’t know him, Ben is a New York based stand-up comedian who headlines all over the world.
 You’ve probably seen him tell jokes on Jimmy Kimmel Live, Late Night With Seth Meyers, John Oliver’s NY Stand-Up Show or his very own Half Hour Comedy Special on Comedy Central.

-Pitch Lab caught up with Ben to ask him a few questions about his worst experience on stage, how he deals with “butterflies” before a set and why you should join his workshop on October 17th at Thrive Workplace.
+Pitch Lab caught up with Ben to ask him a few questions about his worst experience on stage, how he deals with “butterflies” before a set and why you should join his workshop at The Commons on June 5th.

 Who is your all-time favorite comedian?

 Troy Baxley.
 A local Denver comedian who was one of the first stand ups I ever saw live.
 Even though he was never "famous" he made such an important impact on the comedy scene in Denver and whenever I mention his name on the road, people who have seen or heard of him get really excited.

 He had such a presence and flow that I could listen to him tell the same jokes over and over and never get tired of watching him work his magic.
 I conjure him on stage whenever I feel I have nowhere to go.
 He gives me strength like a deity in desert.

 What’s the worst experience you’ve ever had on stage?